fiatyus/TTK_Gender_Nutrition/readme.md

 ## File structure:

-**Code -** The 'code' folder holds all code that has been written to clean the data, develop the graphs, and launch the flexdashboard.
+**Code -** The folder holds all code that has been written to clean the data, develop the graphs, and launch the flexdashboard.

-**Output -** The 'output' folder contains all content created by running code.
+**Output -** The folder contains all content created by running code.
 This includes: cleaned data, graphs, and html widgets.

-**Data -** The 'data' folder contains all raw data used for analysis.
+**Data -** The folder contains all raw data used for analysis.

+**Dashboard_Materials** - This folder contains all code written to create the interactive dashboard

 ## Cleaning the data: